Modelling Approach and Caveats

 The “Mainshock Ratio Module” assesses ratios between different magnitude levels, for a relatively short period of less than two years preceding a likely forthcoming mainshock, whereas the principal “Mainshock Analytical Module”, described in another chapter, analyses the largest yearly events since the previous mainshock to develop a forecasting model.

-The principal function of this Mainshock Ratio Module, discussed here, is to determine from using this modelling whether a region’s seismological activity is sufficient to support—or at least make possible—a forecast of a particular mainshock.
+The principal function of this Mainshock Ratio Module, discussed here, is to determine from using this modelling whether a region's earthquake activity at specific magnitude levels is sufficient to support—or at least make possible—a forecast of a particular mainshock.
 However, a specific ratio does not guarantee that a mainshock will occur; it only indicates the possibility.

 Development and Application

 Figure 2 illustrates the strong correlation between M 5 and M 6 events globally from 1993 to 2024.
 Subsequent investigations into correlations between different magnitude levels revealed how these relationships shift relative to the size of a forthcoming mainshock, resulting in the highly significant linear correlation shown in Figure 1.
-The ratios used are based on counts of M 3/2 for California, M 5/4 elsewhere in the world, or means of M 5/4, 6/5, and 7/6 as detailed in the text.
+The ratios used are based on comparing counts of M 3/2, 4/3, 5/4, etc., while disregarding obvious spurious results: for example, counts of 3/2 do not always provide a realistic answer to clusters of small quakes like ‘earthquake swarms’.

 The linear model was refined using the author’s version of a Bootstrap-Method*, working backwards to pinpoint the parameter responsible for most of the previous scatter of points about the line in Figure 1.
 For earthquakes, this was solely the size of the individual search zones, which now define a future standard for each zone, to be specified separately.

 Data for most zones are drawn from areas of at least 500 km radius over one to two years, with several caveats.
 Large foreshocks and aftershocks from previous mainshocks must be avoided—sometimes requiring data from periods of only six to nine months.
 Spurious results may occur if ratios yield a magnitude 10 or any magnitude foreign to the region.
 These anomalies are under investigation, but the separate Mainshock Analytical Module provides a robust benchmark for the expected size of a mainshock (not its timing).
-Checking current ratios allows assessment of whether seismicity levels can support the forecast mainshock’s timing as indicated by other models.
+Checking current ratios allows assessment of whether the relative abundances of earthquakes at specific magnitude levels can support the forecast magnitude of a forthcoming mainshock in the same period of time that other modules have indicated.

 Specific zones are yet to be detailed on an attached data sheet.
 The module’s final formulation was completed in the last week of June 2025.